Ritika3015/Ritika/README.md

 🚀 **Data Analyst | Python | SQL | Machine Learning | Power BI | Advanced Excel**

 I’m passionate about transforming raw data into actionable insights.
-With 4+ years of experience in the **coal gasification industry (Technical Cell, Jindal Steel & Power)**, I specialize in analyzing operational data, building dashboards, and delivering insights that drive decision-making.
+With 4+ years of experience in the **Technical Cell, Jindal Steel)**, I specialize in analyzing operational data, building dashboards, and delivering insights that drive decision-making.

 ---